What exactly is RPA?

 As Gartner highlights, RPA is not a one-size-fits-all technology and there are cases where alternative automation solutions, such as digital process automation, achieve better results.
 “RPA solution perform best when an organization needs structured data to automate existing tasks or processes, add automated functionality to legacy systems and link to external systems that can’t be connected through other IT options.”

-If you’d like to find out more about delivering an RPA project, and how Bizagi can help you achieve end-to-end automation in your business, watch our webinar How DPA and RPA combine to deliver complete automation.
-And if you have questions about how it could work for you, simply Contact Bizagi today.
+If you’d like to find out more about delivering an RPA project, and how Bizagi can help you achieve end-to-end automation in your business, download our ebook, Why Bizagi and RPA are Better Together.

 Bizagi is the only platform on the market that provides native integration for the three leading RPA vendors: Automation Anywhere, Blue Prism, and UiPath.